stoefln/node-native-ocr/README.md

 To build the node-native-ocr project for testing, navigate into the node-native-ocr directory and exec `npm run install`

+I had problems with some node versions.
+A version which definitelly worked for me was v11.15.0.
+After changing the code, and rebuilding the project, just run `npm run test`

 ## License

 MIT